 Any parenting advice?

 Alright, mama, last question.
-You’re a proud mom of 2 with one on the way.
-Share your wisdom!
+You’re a proud mom of 3 adorable little guys.
 Any nuggets of parenting wisdom for us?
 My go to answer to this question is “none of us have any idea what we are doing” so I’m sure you have something up your sleeve that could be more helpful than that!

 But really, I still have a hard time remembering that in the thick of it.
 As I type this, my second son hasn’t slept in about a week as he has a cold and 4 teeth coming in.
 Teething ends eventually….right?!?!?